jarviscanada/jarvis_data_eng_NissaElchhab/linux_sql/README.md

     - an FOSS dockerized and verified copy of postgresql pulled from dockerhub (official docker images repository)

 ### Networking
-These nodes are internally connected through a switch.
-The host agents do not need, for now, any specific configuration The nodes are assigned ipv4 addresses and a hostname through internal DHCP and DNS servers.
+These nodes are internally connected through a L2 network switch.
+The host agents do not need, for now, any specific configuration.
+The nodes are assigned ipv4 addresses and a hostname through internal DHCP and DNS servers.
-The host agents will need to communicate (write-only) with the LCMA DB using its hostname or ip address.
+The host agents will need to communicate (write-only) with the LCMA DB using its hostname or ipv4 address.
 That information will need to be updated manually on the scripts before they're redeployed manually.

 ### Preliminary Security Considerations:
-(Security should be considered early in the design.
-Due to the MVP nature of this project, at this stage, these security considerations are important to keep in mind but are to be implemented for a future release.)
+Security should be considered early in the design.
+Due to the MVP nature of this project, at this stage, the security considerations are important to keep in mind but are to be implemented for a future release.

-Due to the need for hardware access, the tools running on the nodes will need privilegied access in read-only mode.
-This still could pose a potential security risk.
-Some readily available solutions can minimize the risks:
-- Using the correct Default Unix Discrete Access Control, by creating a dedicated user/group (TBD)
-- If available, using optionally SELinux more advanced access control and auditing features
-- GPG/PGP signing the scripts, and/or using sha256 checksums, as the host agent scripts are not supposed to be updated frequently
-- Using ssh to encrypt and tunnel communications between the nodes and the main database, to prevent or limit network recon and/or Machine In The Middle attack (MITM)
-- Configuring local hosts auditing and alerting in case of a detected modification, as well as the database invalidation

-The MVP will contain hardcoded configuration information.
-Extra-caution needs to be taken when deploying it on a git repo, including if it's an internal one.
-If pushed to a public git hosting such as Github, the hardcoded information *must be removed* and replaced by environment variables.

-For the time being, the MVP will be deployed on a few local machines and servers within the IT network.

-The MVP is configured with debug mode to display extra information about its execution.
-This can be turned off or removed later, and has no impact on its execution.

 # Quick Start
-- Start a psql instance using `psql_docker.sh`
+- Start a container instance using `psql_docker.sh`
-- Create tables using `ddl.sql`
+- The previous step will create the tables, but these can also be created manually using `ddl.sql`
-- Insert hardware specs data into the DB using `host_info.sh`
+- Insert initial hardware specs data into the database using `host_info.sh`
+- configure crontab to execute periodically `host_usage.sh`.
-- Insert hardware usage data into the DB using `host_usage.sh`
+- The previous step will insert hardware usage data into the database, but the script can also be used manually.
-- Crontab setup

-# Implemenation
+# Implementation
-The project will be implemented using the Agile methodology to be able to test frequently if each feature fits the MVP requirements and the LCA team business needs.
+The project will be implemented using the Agile methodology, to be able to test frequently if each feature fits the MVP requirements and the LCA team business needs.

 The Linux Cluster Monitoring Agent (LCMA) and The Linux Monitoring Database (LCMDB) can be developed independently of each other.

 The LCMA is sub-divided into 2 scripts:

 - `host_info.sh` gathers the local host hardware information, during its first startup after deployment, or on demand.
 The info will be inserted into the LCMDB using psql, a local cli/shell database client.

 - `host_usage.sh` is triggered each minute by `cron` (or similar), gather current host statistic in a reasonable time (miliseconds) and insert that data into the LCMDB, again using `psql` command.

 - Note: `host_info.sh` must be the first script to start, in order to initialize relevant host information in the DB, that `host_usage.sh` will make use of.

 - In order to create the cronjob, at this stage, a manual edit of contabs can be performed by a sysadmin.
 An improvement on this design could be that host_info.sh updates the crontab itself on lauch, and host_usage.sh will error if it's started before `host_info.sh` and/or a crontab entry was not present.

 - The scripts can be started on boot by adding the relevant startup scripts in `/etc/rc.d` or on the systemd entries.

 The LCMDB has 2 components: